 Janet Liebman Jacobs, University of Colorado

 This article explores the ethical dilemmas of doing a feminist ethnography of gender and Holocaust memory.
-In response to the conflicts the author experienced as both a participant/Jewish woman and an observer/feminist ethnographer, she engaged in a critical examination of her research methods and goals that led to an exploration into the complex moral issues that inform research on women and genocide specifically and feminist ethnographies of violence more generally.
 She identified three sources of methodological tension that developed during the research process: Role conflicts in the research setting, gender selectivity in studies of ethnic and racial violence, and the sexual objectification of women in academic discourse on violence and genocide.

 The 'Stolen Generations' and Cultural Genocide